 This horror comedy flick stars Adam Sandler, Noah Schnapp, Maya Rudolph and more.
 It follows Hubie Dubois (Sandler), an unusual but harmless oddball, known to locals.
 However, when residents start disappearing, Hubie has a hard time trying to convince people it has something to do with an escaped criminal who is new to the area.
 You’ll have to watch it to find out what happens next.

 This South Korean title seems fitting in the current climate.
-It tells the story of a virus that spreads through South Korea, and turns people into flesh-eating zombies.
+It tells the story of a virus that spreads through South Korea and turns people into flesh-eating zombies.
 Instead of running, Joon-woo locks himself inside his apartment, trying to hide from the blood-thirsty monsters.
-This suspenseful thriller may even give you nightmares, and is just the movie to get you in the mood for Halloween.
+This suspenseful thriller may even give you nightmares and is just the Netflix movie to get you in the mood for Halloween.

 This Netflix sensation needs no introduction, but in case there’s a small chance you haven’t seen it, then it’s probably a good time to watch this post-apocalyptic thriller, where evil attacks through sight.
 Anyone unfortunate enough to see the mysterious force will commit suicide.
 Sandra Bullock plays a mother of two, who attempts to take her children on a treacherous journey down a river to safety.
 And she has to do it all, um, blindfolded!

 This gripping docuseries will leave you with an insatiable appetite for true crime.
-While the shocking real-life murders and mysterious disappearances aren’t for everyone, those that binge-watched the first two seasons will tell you it is worth the watch this October.
+While the shocking real-life murders and mysterious disappearances aren’t for everyone, those that binge-watched the first two seasons will be excited to know season three releases on October 18.

 Ah some nostalgia, what would Halloween be without a movie from most of our childhoods?
 Join Wednesday, Uncle Fester and the rest of the eccentric family for some spookiness.
 Definitely, this macabre classic on Netflix is dripping with sarcasm so you’ll also get a good laugh this Halloween.